-After a long drive from Nairobi to Malindi yesterday, we spent a full day recording in the village of Sita… We reported on the drive over at the Abubilla Website (click here).
-Let’s focus this blog on today’s music.
-Afterall, it’s all about the music.
+After a long drive from Nairobi to Malindi yesterday, we spent a full day recording in the village of Sita… Let’s focus this blog on today’s music.
+After all, it’s all about the music.
 Three things to report….

 Sita is about 15 kilometres from Malindi, which is on the Kenyan eastern coast, against the India Ocean.
 It has a long history, is mostly Muslim and has been ‘discovered’ by everyone including Chinese Emperor’s in the 1400’s.
-Sita is a very small village with about 200 people; we recorded in a subset of the village, where all of Bado’s brother’s and sisters lived with their families.
-Bado is the fourth son of Nyere Konde, who runs the Nyere Konde Musical Club and is the village elder.
+Sita is a very small village with about 200 people; we recorded in a subset of the village, where all of Bado‘s brother’s and sisters lived with their families.
+Bado is the fourth son of Nyerere Wa Konde, who runs the Nyerere Wa Konde Music Club and is the village elder.
 To reach the village, you go 15 clicks and then another 2 on a dirt road.
 There are about 7 houses, two cows, lots of chickens, groves of pea trees and lots and lots of children.
 All smiling all the time.

 The Music Groups